Edward01S2/RNDRit/src/pages/home/index.md

   heading: Rendering digital services
 dev:
   description: >-
-    We approach our work strategy-first, seeking to understand your goals and then creating custom solutions that best serve those needs.
+    We embrace strategy-first, seeking to understand your goals and then creating custom solutions that best serve those needs.
+A well structured development process is necessary to create products that people love.
   head: Web<br>Development
   sub: Technology
 feature: